PiotrRaszkowski/generative-ai-tools-nvidia-docker/README.md

-# Installation guide

-## System and Hardware Requirements
+# System and Hardware Requirements
 1. x86_64/amd64 architecture
-1. Ubuntu 22.04 Server Installed.
+2. Ubuntu 22.04 Server Installed.
-1. Nvidia Graphics Card (tested on 1060 6GB VRam).
+3. Nvidia Graphics Card (tested on 1060 6GB VRam).
+4. Recommended is more than 200 GB available for your docker volumes.

-## Prerequisites
+# Prerequisites
 1. Install Docker on your host machine: https://docs.docker.com/engine/install/ubuntu/.
-1. Install CUDA and Nvidia drivers on your host machine: https://www.cherryservers.com/blog/install-cuda-ubuntu.
+2. Install CUDA and Nvidia drivers on your host machine: https://www.cherryservers.com/blog/install-cuda-ubuntu.
    1. Tested and optimized for CUDA 11.8.
-   1. Tested with Nvidia Drivers version 545.
+   2. Tested with Nvidia Drivers version 545.
-1. Clone this repository.
+3. Clone this repository.

-## Installation
+# Installation guide

-### AUTOMATIC1111
+## AUTOMATIC1111
 https://github.com/AUTOMATIC1111/stable-diffusion-webui

+1. Go to automatic1111 subdirectory: `cd automatic1111`.
-1. Run `docker compose build automatic1111.v1.6`.
+2. Run `docker compose build automatic1111.v1.6`.
+3. Create a volume (100 GB free space is recommended):
+   - if you want to place your data in a dedicated location: `docker volume create --driver local --opt type=none --opt device=[YOUR_AUTOMATIC1111_DATA_LOCATION] --opt o=bind automatic1111_data`
+   - or use the default location: `docker volume create automatic1111_data`
-1. Run `docker compose up automatic1111 -d`.
+4. Run `docker compose up automatic1111.v1.6 -d`.

-Automatic1111 should be available: http://127.0.0.1:7860, docker will limit RAM usage to 8GB.
+Automatic1111 should be available at http://127.0.0.1:7860, docker will limit RAM usage to 8GB.

 Build and run take a while... depending on your network speed, at the end you will have:
 - Docker Image created.